xxTeDYxx/get5-web/README.md

 As the match owner, you will be able to cancel the match.
 Additionally, on its matchpage there is a dropdown to run admin commands: add players to the teams if a ringer is needed, pause the match, load a match backup, list match backups, and run any rcon command.

 Note: when using this web panel, the CS:GO game servers **must** be have both the core get5 plugin and the get5_apistats plugin.
-They are [released](https://github.com/splewis/get5/releases) together.
-This means the server must also be running the [Steamworks](https://forums.alliedmods.net/showthread.php?t=229556) and [SMJansson](https://forums.alliedmods.net/showthread.php?t=184604) extensions.
+This means the server must also be running the [Steamworks](https://forums.alliedmods.net/showthread.php?t=229556) and [SMJansson](https://forums.alliedmods.net/showthread.php?t=184604) extensions, as well as [System2](https://github.com/dordnung/System2/releases) (for automated demo uploads, if you so choose).
+If you are using the public webpanel, please do not do FTP uploads, as they will not link properly on the web-panel.

 ## Screenshots